The Ultimate Guide to Downtown Reykjavik

 Sunset at Tjörnin Pond

-Given 101 Reykjavík's settlement history, trading post origins, monumental dwellings and cultural allure, it’s no wonder that the downtown area ranks as the most highly favoured domicile of the Icelandic nation.
+Given 101 Reykjavík's settlement history, trading post origins, monumental dwellings, and cultural allure, it’s no wonder that the downtown area ranks as the most highly favored domicile of the Icelandic nation.

-Despite minor recurrences of suburban flight throughout the years, businesses and individuals tend to choose the walkable city centre as their ideal location.
+Despite minor recurrences of suburban flights throughout the years, businesses and individuals tend to choose the walkable city center as their ideal location.
 The area offers a less car-dependent, more urban lifestyle, that attracts more than just the young.

 The downtown districts might be under pressure for the time being, given the incredible amount of visitors, but that also results in the capital becoming more vibrant than ever before.